The anomaly of the CMB power with the latest Planck data: Comparison with previous estimator

 regardless of the value of $\ell_{max}$.

-Now we apply this estimator on the PR3 and PR4 {\tt sevem} dataset, MC simulations and data, in the harmonic range $\ell \in [2,31]$, considering a constant bin of $\Delta \ell = 5$.
-Figure \ref{fig:ltpPtilde} displays the $LTP(\%)$ computed for the $\tilde {P}$ applied on the PR3 (blue solid line) and PR4 (orange solid line) {\tt sevem} datasets as a function of $\ell_{max}$.
-Moreover it is also shown the comparison with the $E_V^{(joint)}$ computed with both the datasets, PR3 (blue dashed line) and PR4 (orange dashed line) {\tt sevem} datasets.
-Both the estimators when applied to the PR3 dataset provide estimates which are less likely accepted in a $\Lambda$CDM model than when applied to the PR4 dataset.
-Moreover, it is interesting to note that the trends of these two estimators are similar, showing peaks and valleys for the same values of $\ell_{max}$.
+The estimator is now applied to the PR3 and PR4 {\tt SEVEM} dataset, MC simulations and data, in the harmonic range $\ell \in [2,31]$, with a constant bin of $\Delta \ell = 5$.
+Figure \ref{fig:ltpPtilde} displays the $\mathrm{ LTP(\%)}$ computed for the $\mathrm{\tilde {P}}$ applied to the PR3 (blue solid line) and PR4 (orange solid line) {\tt SEVEM} datasets as a function of $\ell_{max}$.
+Furthermore, the comparison with the $E_\mathrm{V}^{\mathrm{(joint)}}$ computed with both PR3 (blue dashed line) and PR4 (orange dashed line) {\tt SEVEM} datasets is presented.
+Both the estimators when applied to the PR3 dataset provide estimates that are less likely accepted in a $\Lambda$CDM model than when applied to the PR4 dataset.
+Moreover, it can be noted that the trends of these two estimators are comparable, exhibiting peaks and valleys at the same values of $\ell_{max}$.